• Skip to primary navigation

 pile of anzac biscuits

-While working as a barista at Farley's, I noticed a curious cookie begin to turn up in our morning pastry boxes.
-They were called ANZACs.
+My first encounter with ANZACs came while working as a barista in my early 20s, I noticed a curious cookie begin to turn up in our morning pastry boxes called ANZACs.
 Nobody understood the name of these cookies, but we did get that they were curiously tasty, packed with oats and shredded coconut.
 I recall them being soft and chewy, mild in flavor, and pale golden in color.

 golden syrup

-When someone penciled in "Australian New Zealand Army Corps" on their display label, I thought it a Farley's barista prank, like the time one worker wrote "Goetse Danish" on the Cherry Danish label, and snickered when an elderly female customer unwittingly ordered one.
+When someone penciled in "Australian New Zealand Army Corps" on their display label, I thought it was a prank from a fellow barista, like the time one worker wrote "Goetse Danish" on the Cherry Danish label, and snickered when an elderly customer unwittingly ordered one.

 scoops of oats